One couple continues to feel the aftershocks — and the awe — of the 1980 eruption of Mount St. Helens

 ST. HELENS EXPLODED five more times that year.
 The aftermath included a toll of 57 known deaths and a profusion of images and statistics bespeaking devastation and, eventually, new life.

 Not long after the blasts, Rob and Kathy moved north to a quiet lane in Kirkland.
-Kathy enrolled at Seattle University, securing a degree in literature and journalism before diving into a real estate career that isn’t over ye
+Kathy enrolled at Seattle University, securing a degree in literature and journalism before diving into a real estate career that isn’t over yet.

 Rob immersed himself seven days a week in construction work for a salvage company in Pioneer Square, an “escape” from what they had lost on the mountain.
 In 1983, he became a hands-on manager of commercial property, a job he holds to this day.